CodeCaster28/Unity-Board-Game/README.md

 * Shortest path finding algorithm (A Star algorithm)
 * Unreached (grayed out) path is remembered for each player and can be continued in new turn
 * Turn-based game flow using events
-* Heroes M&M movement style (free travelling until movement points depletion)
+* Full featured Heroes M&M movement style (free travelling until movement points depletion)
 * 4 players, up to 9 players supported on field (for no pawn overlapping)
 * GUI Animations and buttons
 * Editor Script that adds/remove Field and automatically assign it's properties or removes old dependencies